From top: Fairuza (The Craft); Kathleen Hannah (Punk Singer); Sianoa Smit-McPhee (Cheerleaders) |

 **1/2

 It's a year after the accidental death of the cheerleader squad captain, and high school hierarchy is still in disarray: the late girl's beau, the narcissistic football captain, aptly named Terry Stankus (Tom Williamson) has sworn a vendetta against scheming lesbian hottie Maddy (Caitlin Stasey) due to her alienating the affection of a pretty blonde (Brooke Butler).
-Maddy's own ex-girlfriend Leena (Sianoa Smit-McPhee) is a real witch who mopes along the sidelines as the alpha dog and hottie lesbo square off in parking lot shove matche.
-Smash car and a few cuts later, Leena's fishing the drowned cheerleaders out of the lake and bringing them back to life.
+Maddy's own ex-girlfriend Leena (Sianoa Smit-McPhee) is a real witch who mopes along the sidelines as the alpha douchebag and hottie lesbo square off in parking lot shoving match.
+He runs her car off the road and a few cuts later, Leena's fishing the drowned cheerleaders out of the lake and bringing them back to life with her witchy mojo.
 Now they're cold zombies with different colored gems in their bodies who feel each other's orgasms and blood lusts.
 But Leena's so stupid she leaves the key to their immortality hanging in an unlocked school locker rather than wear it around her neck (the equivalent of leaving your roll of thousand dollar bills safely on the boy's locker room floor).

-Parts are more successful than the whole: the blood is tacky cartoon CGI, the glowing colored rocks are corny and there's an excess of all the wrong people getting hurt (Stankus does a lot of really abhorrent stuff yet dies only once).
-But the whole thing has a nearly Russ Meyer-level of gonzo recklessness--we never know quite what's going to happen next--and Maddy lets loose such a brazen stream of insults at Stankus in that parking lot, one can only be reminded of Russ Meyer classics like Supervixens.
-Too bad he wreaks six pounds of misogyny to every vengeance ounce and even the murders are undercut in intensity due to the blood's Tex Avery elasticity, making it seem like this movie at one point wanted to court a teen market rather than the Alamo Drafthouse crowd, and the sexy webcam underwear pillow fight element contrasting to any grrl power (unsurprising considering it was written by two dudes).
+Parts of this very McKee brand of gender comeuppance are more successful than the whole: the blood is tacky cartoon CGI; the glowing colored rocks are a corny addition; all the wrong people keep getting hurt (Stankus does a while movie worth of really abhorrent stuff yet dies only once).
+Luckily the whole thing has a gonzo recklessness that keeps us with it, and Maddy lets loose such a brazen stream of insults at Stankus in that parking lot scene, one can only be reminded of Russ Meyer classics like Supervixens.
+Too bad he wreaks six pounds of misogyny to every vengeance ounce and even the murders are undercut in intensity due to the blood's Tex Avery elasticity.
+It feels like this movie at one point wanted to court a teen market rather than the Alamo Drafthouse crowd, and the sexy webcam underwear pillow fight element contrasts negatively to any grrl power message (Lucky, Kathleen Hanna you ain't).

-Despite the cartoon blood, the disproportionate vengeance ratio and some vaguely skeevy undertaste to the hot girl-on-girl action, there is some sharp insight to lesbian trials and tribulations, such as how if you're a lesbian you can swoon for a hot chick you see walking by at the gym before you realize it's just you in the full wall mirror, and just as you cannot escape your reflection you can never escape your exes, or her ex, and so on into a long daisy chain of former-lovers peering sullenly over each others' shoulders, or hooking up with each other to get back at you or your current girlfriends, all at your own dinner party.
-Director Lucky McKee (May, Sick Girl) does make some use of that (he's known as a woman's director, i.e. he has strong but complicated female antiheroes in his films), and Leena makes a lot of twisted witchy faces which--with her pale skin, black hair, and inch thick black eyeliner--make her quite the future camp horror icon, albeit here still in-pupae form and her 'killing people on school grounds is wrong' ethos--which is sooooo the worst part of Heathers (a clear formative influence on this whole subgenres)--keeping her from the hallowed halls of the Acidemic Angels of Death series.
+Despite the cartoon blood, the disproportionate vengeance ratio and some vaguely skeevy undertaste to the hot girl-on-girl action, it feels like there may be some sharp insight to lesbian trials and tribulations, such as how if you're a lesbian you can swoon for a hot chick you see walking by at the gym before you realize it's just you in the full wall mirror (1), and just as you cannot escape your reflection you can never escape your exes, or her exes--that's just how it is in that circle--and so every party you throw is bound to bring in a long daisy chain of former-lovers peering sullenly over each others' shoulders, or hooking up with each other to get back at you.
+Director Lucky McKee (May, Sick Girl) does make some use of that (he's known as a woman's director, i.e. he has strong but complicated female antiheroes in his films), and Leena makes a lot of twisted witchy faces which--with her pale skin, black hair, and i thick black eyeliner--make her quite the future camp horror icon, albeit here still in-pupae form and her 'killing people on school grounds is wrong' ethos--which is sooooo the worst part of Heathers (a clear formative influence)--keeping her from the hallowed halls of the Acidemic Angels of Death series.

-I like a lot of stuff about this energetic film--such as great roving camera that is seldom in the right place at the right time--and look forward to 'part two.' if any, but if the film is way better than the average found-Netflix dreck, its still dreck, and very unsteady on its feet as it tries to serve too many demographics at once.
-So Lucky, hail to thee but in the future don't be afraid to get a woman co-writer, like Deborah Hill on Halloween or Gale Ann Hurd on The Terminator, or Karen Walton on Ginger Snaps.
-That way we won't have to be appalled by your male gaze eye candy, in case Kathleen Hanna is watching us from her crystal oculus.
-A genuine badass such as her knows how to portray strong badas, but McKee, May or not, you're still just a very sick girl.
+I like a lot of stuff about this energetic film--such as great roving camera that is seldom in the right place at the right time--and I kind of look forward to 'part two.' if any, but if the film is way better than the average found-Netflix dreck, its still dreck, and very unsteady on its feet as it tries to serve too many demographics at once.
+So Lucky, hail to thee, but in the future don't be afraid to get a woman co-writer, like Diablo Cody, or Deborah Hill on Halloween or Gale Ann Hurd on The Terminator, or Karen Walton on Ginger Snaps, be guided by their edits and all future skeeviness may be avoided.
+You never know if Kathleen Hanna is watching from her crystal oculus.
+A genuine badass such as her knows how to portray strong badass women, but McKee -- you're still just a very sick girl.

 No comments: